cs276-site/cs276-site/assignments-and-grading.md

 Write your scribe notes in our [shared Overleaf project](https://www.overleaf.com/read/gtzztzzrdhtb#49cc0c){:target="_blank"}.
 If you're scribing lecture 4, for instance, create a file called `lec04-F24.tex` for your scribe notes.
 You may find it useful to copy from old scribe notes.
 They can be found in the `Old Scribe Notes` folder and can be previewed by compiling the `Old Scribe Notes/collection.tex` file.

 Your notes are due within 1 week after the lecture you scribed.
 After that, please make any revisions to your notes that the course staff may suggest.

+## Class Participation
+Some examples of good class participation include answering questions on Ed and participating in lecture discussions.